-Home » Products Sourcing » Renewable Energy » How To Calculate the Right Solar System Size?
+Home » Products Sourcing » Renewable Energy » How to Size a Solar System Correctly

-With the world slowly shifting toward using renewable energy for sustainable power supply, solar photovoltaic (PV) systems are one of the popular options opted for by consumers.
+With the world slowly shifting toward using renewable energy for sustainable power supply, solar photovoltaic (PV) systems are one of the most popular options among consumers.
 In 2020, its global market size was valued at around USD 154.47 billion and is expected to grow at a CAGR of 25.9% between 2021-2028.
 This is no surprise considering its ease of installation, maintenance, and long-term energy savings capability.

 Nevertheless, solar panel needs can vary from one consumer to another.
-Therefore, this article will cover the essential steps required for estimating the right solar system size and enumerate constraints to consider before selecting the ideal one.
+So if you’re wondering how to size a solar system correctly this article will cover the essential steps required for estimating the right solar system size and enumerate constraints to consider before selecting the ideal one.

 Table of Contents